top of page

 Hens can sometimes take a little bit of time to get used to new surroundings, here are some helpful tips and tricks to get them started with the Eggtopia Nest Box:

-Keep the hens inside the hen house for a day or two until they have finished their morning lay.
+• Consider keeping the hens inside the hen house until they have finished their morning lay.
+Do this for a day or two.
 If your hens free range and like to play hide and seek with their eggs, then keeping them in the run perhaps until midday, or as soon as you know they have all laid, might be a useful temporary measure to encourage nest box laying.

-Remove any eggs laid in the wrong place as soon as possible.
+• Remove any eggs laid in the wrong place as soon as possible.
 As mentioned above, hens have a strong instinct to lay where another hen has already laid.
-By removing any eggs laid in the wrong place, and utilising the dummy eggs linked above, they should soon have the right idea.
+By removing any eggs laid in the wrong place, and utilising dummy eggs, they should soon have the right idea.

 Most hens are happy to lay in their new nest box almost straight away, but hopefully the above tips will help the transition to be as easy as possible and keep your hens laying happily.

-Absolutely, we provide full instructions with all Eggtopia Nest Boxes so that if you wish, at a later date you can reverse the direction of the egg collection point, either for internal or external egg collection.
+Absolutely, we provide full instructions with all Eggtopia Nest Boxes so that if you wish, at any point you can reverse the direction of the egg collection point, either for internal or external egg collection.
 This future proofs your coop for any improvements you might like to make at a later date.

 Being made of plastic, the nest pad and bumper bar are very resilient and easy to clean.
 You might find that a good weekly shake is all that is needed to keep it clean.
 However, for more stubborn messes, We suggest soaking them in hot soapy water for at least an hour, and then removing and hosing down with clean water to ensure all debris is removed, returning them to the nest box once dry.